 Death often occurs in the first 10 years of life, from chronic infections or accelerated disease that results in lymphoma-like illness.
 However, some affected children have survived longer.

-Genetic counseling is recommended for prospective parents with a family history of Chediak-Higashi.
-Prenatal diagnosis may be available for this disease.
+Genetic counseling is recommended before becoming pregnant if you have a family history of Chediak-Higashi.

 - Review date:

 - Reviewed by: